Brionengine/System-Integration-Interface-S.I.I-Program/README.md

 ### Directory Mapping
 - Modify the `root_directory` parameter in `IntegrationEngine` to customize the root directory for recursive scanning.

-Thank you for using the SII Quantum AI Framework!
+Thank you for using the S.I.
+Quantum AI Framework!